karthikeyan-R16/TSA_EXP1/README.md

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
-3. Calculate the mean for the respective column.
 4. Plot the data according to need and can be altered monthly, or yearly.
 5. Display the graph.
 # PROGRAM: